-Black sea bassis undergoing overfishing and being managed under a rebuilding plan.
-Management measures to rebuild the stock is currently in place, including a commercial quota and recreational allocation, now referred to as annual catch limits (ACLs).
+Black sea bass, gag, and vermilion snapper are undergoing overfishing and being managed under rebuilding plans.
+Management measures to rebuild the stocks are currently in place, including commercial quotas, now referred to as annual catch limits (ACLs).
 Seven other snapper grouper species are also undergoing overfishing.
-Harvest restrictions placed on those, and other co-occurring species such as vermilion snapper and gag, has led to some effort shifts to fisheries such as black sea bass.
-Because black sea bass, vermilion snapper, and gag are managed with commercial quotas, which have been reduced in recent years to end overfishing, effort shifts to those fisheries in addition to increased biomass levels, have resulted in their respective quotas being met earlier each year.
-The June-May fishing year for black sea bass closed on December 20, 2009, and October 6, 2010.
+Harvest restrictions placed on those, and other co-occurring species, have led to some effort shifts to fisheries such as black sea bass.
+Because black sea bass, vermilion snapper, and gag are managed with commercial quotas, which have been reduced in recent years to end overfishing, effort shifts to those fisheries in addition to increased biomass levels, have resulted in their respective quotas being met earlier and earlier each year.

 Amendment 13C to the Fishery Management Plan for the Snapper Grouper Fishery of the Southeast Region implemented management measures to reduce harvest of black sea bass by 35%.
 The total allowable catch (TAC) was reduced to 847,000 lbs whole weight, and of that TAC, 309,000 lbs gutted weight was allocated to the commercial sector as the annual commercial quota.
-After the quota is met all pots are required to be removed from the water.
+After the quota is met all traps are required to be removed from the water.
 The fishing season was also changed to from the calendar year to June 1 through May 31.
 Additionally, the bag limit was reduced from 20 to 15 black sea bass per person per day and the minimum size limit was increased to 12 inches total length.
-Gag
+Since the implementation of these management measures, the black sea bass stock has begun to rebuild and more fish are available for harvest each year, resulting in the quota being met earlier and earlier.
+In 2009 the commercial fishery closed December 20.